 (Names have been changed for confidentiality)

-Her brothers are members of an opposition political party in Congo Brazzaville, she was arrested and imprisoned and interrogated as to the whereabouts of her family members.
+Her brothers are members of an opposition political party in Congo Brazzaville.
+She was arrested and imprisoned, and interrogated as to the whereabouts of her family members.
 She witnessed her 14-year-old nephew shot in front of her.
 In official (police) custody she was raped 3 times a day for 3 months.
-Eventually she escaped with the help of a guard who has been bribed by her family, on arrival to UK she claimed political asylum, her case was badly represented by her legal representative who neglected to refer to the rape.
+Eventually she escaped with the help of a guard who has been bribed by her family.
+On arrival to the UK she claimed political asylum.
+Her case was badly represented by her legal representative who neglected to refer to the rape.

-The daughter of a political activist in Uganda, she saw he her family murdered, she was then repeatedly raped and tortured in an attempt to find the hiding location of her father.
+The daughter of a political activist in Uganda, she saw her family murdered.
+She was then repeatedly raped and tortured in an attempt to find the hiding location of her father.
 During her claim for asylum UK immigration attempted to remove her twice, both times she sustained serious injuries.
 The second time her injuries were so bad that she was taken from the plane in Uganda in a wheel chair.
 Paperwork complications meant she was kept at Entebbe airport for 2 days and then returned to UK.
-Befrienders witnessed her injuries; a civil complaint was made but was dropped by the Police on the grounds of insufficient evidence.
+Befrienders witnessed her injuries; a civil complaint was made but was dropped by the police on the grounds of insufficient evidence.